 The Form I-20 will enable you to apply for the F-1 visa necessary to study in the United States.
 The F-1 application should be completed immediately following the release of your admission decision.
-We will issue the Form I-20 and your official letter of admission after your supporting documents and enrollment deposit are received through the ISSS portal.
+Your Form I-20 will be available electronically in the ISSS Portal after your supporting documents and enrollment fee are received.

 Once accepted to UConn, prepare electronic copies (.pdf or .jpg) of the required documents listed below.
 All documents must be named as "YOUR FAMILY NAME, your given name-item name" (e.g. SMITH, John - passport).
 Previously submitted documents as part of the application for admission will not be considered.